Senior full stack developer and CTO at Ideamotive.

-In the late 2004 popular American psychologist, Barry Schwarts came up with a bit counter-intuitive idea, that sometimes having a choice brings much more anxiety and suffering than being left without one.
-Although his book “The paradox of choice” was mainly about the consumer market, the statement remains true even on the B2B market.
+In late 2004 popular American psychologist, Barry Schwarts came up with a bit counter-intuitive idea, that sometimes having a choice brings much more anxiety and suffering than being left without one.
+Although his book “The paradox of choice” was mainly about the consumer market, the statement remains true even in the B2B market.
 The proof is seen when it comes to choosing between Ruby on Rails and Node.js.

-Ruby on Rails is a framework for Ruby programming language, designed mainly to swift up the code development process and eliminate the bottlenecks of the processes.
+Ruby on Rails is a web development framework for Ruby programming language, designed mainly to swift up the code development process and eliminate the bottlenecks of the processes.
 The framework comes with several important features from the coders’ perspective.
-The most important is the “Don’t Repeat Yourself” rule, that forces the developer to reuse the components as often as possible, effectively reducing the hidden dependencies within the code and the possibility to ruin something when changes are applied.
+The most important is the “Don’t Repeat Yourself” rule, which forces the developer to reuse the components as often as possible, effectively reducing the hidden dependencies within the code and the possibility to ruin something when changes are applied.

 The project aims to enable developers to use a single programming language throughout the entire project, tackling the traditional separation of front-end and back-end technologies.
-It is most commonly used in designing the web applications executed in the real-time, like online games and communication tools.
+It is most commonly used in designing web applications executed in real-time, like online games and communication tools.

 On the other hand, Ruby without Ruby on Rails web development framework remains a powerful and versatile programming language but is much less convenient to use.

 At first glance, both technologies appear to be similar.
-Both shine in the development of the online project and are used by web giants.
+Both shine in the web development of the online project and are used by web giants.
 Both have die-hard enthusiasts, ready to fight to the end in the internet battles.

 The situation is far from being simple enough to provide a fair answer on which one to choose all the time.
 Considering that, we prepared this short guide to keep you informed.

-As many web-based technologies, Ruby on Rails comes with many options to design the interface and deliver the user a more immersive and convenient experience.
+As with many web-based technologies, Ruby on Rails comes with many options to design the interface and deliver the user a more immersive and convenient experience.
 Yet – tools should be used what are they designed for and Ruby on Rails is not an exception.
 The language is designed to power the application, so leaving all the UX matters in the virtual hands of Ruby on Rails wouldn’t be the smartest move possible.

 Ruby on Rails is a framework, thus the developer is provided with many basic concepts, that powers coding with predefined architectural concepts.
 The convention over configuration approach enables the developer to focus on designing the code, not to tackle the configuration problems.
-With Ruby being the object-oriented programming, delivering the consistent and stable architecture is relatively easy.
+With Ruby being object-oriented programming, delivering a consistent and stable architecture is relatively easy.

 Ruby on Rails (and Ruby itself) is one of the modern programming languages designed to be easy to use and to leverage all the modern IT tools.
 Considering that the Ruby on Rails programmers can deliver the code relatively easy and fast.